-Bycatch Mitigation FACT-SHEET 9 (Updated May 2013) Practical information on seabird bycatch mitigation measures Pelagic Longline: Side-setting Side-setting appears to be effective in the waters of the North Pacific where it was developed.
-The ability to generalise its use across other oceans, with a higher diversity of seabirds with greater diving capabilities and more demanding sea conditions, remains untested.
+Bycatch Mitigation FACT-SHEET 9 (Updated September 2014) Practical information on seabird bycatch mitigation measures Pelagic Longline: Side-setting Side-setting is proven to be effective when used in combination with other measures in the waters of the North Pacific where it was developed.
+Its effectiveness has yet to be tested across other oceans, particularly in the southern hemisphere, where there is a higher diversity of seabirds with greater diving capabilities and more demanding sea conditions.
 What is side-setting?